Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Methods

-In this context, \(\mathcal{Z}\) represents the latent space, wherein each axis or dimension corresponds to a diversity metric.
-The magnitude and direction along these axes capture nuanced characteristics of the original data, offering a compact yet informative representation of \(x\).
-For example, on a single axis, smaller and larger values typically indicate variations in certain diversity characteristics.
-In this work, we apply linear projection for dimensionality reduction, where the parameters are learned through a contrastive learning process described in the following subsection.
+\(\mathcal{Z}\) represents the latent space, wherein each dimension corresponds to a diversity metric.
+The magnitude and direction capture various notions of diversity, offering a compact yet informative representation of \(x\).
+For example, on a single dimension, smaller and larger values could indicate variations in certain characteristics such as the size of the object.
+In this work, we use linear projection for simplicity and generality, although non-linear multi-layer projections are also compatible with our framework.
+The parameters for the projection are learned through a contrastive learning process described in the following section.